 Related Reading: What to Expect from Child Custody Hearings

 From tax records to legal paperwork, a variety of documents figure into divorce.
-Again, going first gives you the chance to collect and organize in advance.
+Again, going first gives you a chance to collect and organize in advance.

 Since divorce tends to be rather pricey, you can save and make sure you can cover attorney fees, charges for filing paperwork, court costs, and any other expenses that arise.
-And there are always costs you don’t see coming.
+There are also always additional costs you don’t see coming.

 Related Reading: How Long Does Divorce Take in Washington?

-Laws about divorce, division of property, and child custody vary a great deal from state to state, sometimes even county to county.
+Laws about divorce, division of property, and child custody vary greatly from state to state, sometimes even county to county.
 As such, jurisdiction often plays a big role in the ultimate outcome.

 When you file for divorce first, you have more control over where jurisdiction falls.

-If you and your spouse live in the same place, the effect of filing for divorce first probably won’t have a substantial impact.
-But if you live in different cities, counties, or states, that’s a different story.
+If you and your spouse live in the same place, the effect of filing for divorce first probably won’t have a substantial impact in this regard.
+But if you live in different cities, counties, or states, that’s another story.

 One area you may benefit from this is the division of property.
 The difference in this realm swings wildly depending on where you live.

 For instance, Washington is a community property state.
-Which means the state splits assets in a different way than, say, Oregon, which follows an equitable distribution model.
-Though freqently subtle, these differences have a big financial impact.
+This means the state splits assets in a different way than, say, Oregon, which follows an equitable distribution model.
+Though frequently subtle, these differences have a big financial impact.